Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 Trace Likelihood: High
 ```

-Next, let's look at TeamServer
+Let's review on TeamServer

 ---
-### TeamServer Vulnerability - Hibernate Injection
+### TeamServer Logon

 Next, navigate to TeamServer at https://eval.contrastsecurity.com/Contrast, and then find your vulnerable application.

 Your instructor will review the results of the tests and show you vulnerabilities, messages, and steps to mitigate.

-`TODO: Show a screenshot of TeamServer and the vulnerability for DEV`
+{{< figure src="05-eval-login.png" style="border: 1px solid #000;" height="300px">}}

 ---
+### TeamServer Vulnerability - Hibernate Injection

+Your instructor will review the contents of the application:
+- Overview
+- Vulnerabilities
+- Hibernate Vulnerability and how to fix

+{{< figure src="05-eval-vulnerability-hibernate.png" style="border: 1px solid #000;" height="300px">}}

+---
 ### Fix the code for DEV

-We have a fix already checked into GitHub at branch named `1.5.4-SQLi-fixed`.
+We have a fix already checked into GitHub at branch named `1.5.4-SQLi-fixed` at this location on GitHub:

 https://github.com/Contrast-Security-OSS/spring-petclinic/tree/1.5.4-SQLi-fixed

+Next, we'll review the fix.

 ---
 ### Examine the DEV code difference

 On GitHub, navigate to this page to see the code difference with the changes for this vulnerability.
-You can see the differences at this link:
+You can see the differences at this link where we commented out the old code and uncommented out new code.

 https://github.com/Contrast-Security-OSS/spring-petclinic/commit/5930006b7c75c21472c5c4d33ef520ceed689902